-There is always something new to learn, and new ways of thinking about core concepts.
-Recently we attended the Public Relations Society of America (PRSA) Kansas Chapter’s Professional Development Day and despite nearly twenty years of experience, we discovered new techniques and tools for helping our clients achieve their goals, and reinforced our confidence that data is essential to our work.
+During a recent event we attended the Public Relations Society of America (PRSA) Kansas Chapter’s Professional Development Day, we gained valuable insight about data.
+Despite more than twenty years of experience, we discovered new techniques and tools for helping our clients achieve their goals.
+Additionally, it reinforced our confidence that metrics are essential to our work.

 Getting the Right Data

 Data and how it is collected, interpreted, and utilized is rapidly changing with the emergence of new tools and privacy policies.
-Jamil Malone, of Emprise Bank presented on the making sense of data.
+Jamil Malone, of Emprise Bank presented on the making sense of all the information.
 According to Malone, while there are a plethora of SEO and analytics tools out there, Google—the mitochondria of search—often has the best available.

 - Google Tag Manager is a relatively new feature that is a game-changer for marketers who no longer have to rely on developers to hard code metadata.
 With Tag Manager, Google has made tracking conversions, re-targeting, and site analytics much easier for marketers.

-- Another product from Google is the URL Builder which allows the user to create tags that track the consumer’s journey more granularly.
-Google URL Builder can drill down into the data to determine the campaign, source, medium, paid search term and content customers are using to get to a website.
+- Another product from Google is the URL Builder.
+It allows the user to create tags that track the consumer’s journey in great detail.
+Google URL Builder can drill down into the data.
+Google URL Builder allows you to determine the campaign, source, and medium.
+Also, you can glean data regarding paid search term and content customers are using to get to a website.

-- In social media, analytics are available on every platform, Facebook has the most advanced reporting and is constantly tweaking their product to prove return on investment to advertisers.
+- In social media, analytics are available on every platform.
+Facebook has the most advanced reporting.
+Also, Facebook is constantly tweaking their product to prove return on investment to advertisers.
 Most importantly, Malone said, is starting with an objective that will determine which kind of data you need to track and collect whether it’s on social media, or other marketing platforms.

 How to Make Data Visually Interesting

 How data is communicated is as important as the data itself.
-Ted Kriwiel of Lion Graph—a data visualization company in Wichita—explained that data tells a story—if it’s visualized correctly.
+Ted Kriwiel of Lion Graph explained that data tells a story—if it’s visualized correctly.
+Lion Graph is a data visualization company in Wichita.

-- Much like the typical narrative arc, data starts off with an inciting incident, rising action, a climax, falling action and resolution.
-This brilliant comparison to writing was one that struck most of the communicators in the room—many of whom relate better to storytelling than data.
+- Much like the typical narrative arc, data starts off with an inciting incident.
+Then a rising action, followed by a climax, then falling action and resolution.
+This brilliant comparison to writing was one that struck most of the communicators in the room.
+Many relate better to storytelling than data.

-- Kriwiel further explained that use of color, space/proportions and even the type of visual used, (line graph vs scatter plot for example) are all important in communicating the overall story the data is telling.
+- Kriwiel further explained that use of color, space/proportions and even the type of visual used make a difference.
+When designing a visual (line graph vs scatter plot for example) are all important in describing the overall story the data is telling.

-- There are tools for creating compelling data visualizations, including Tableau (Tableau Public is a free version) and Canva as well as companies, like Lion Graph, who do the heavy lifting of data visualization for their clients.
-Whichever tool is used, Kriwiel said, the most effective data visualizations will design with an audience in mind; start with a question that needs answers; and activate the senses.
+- There are tools for creating compelling data visualizations.
+These tools include Tableau (Tableau Public is a free version) and Canva.
+Also, companies like Lion Graph do the heavy lifting of data visualization for their clients.
+Regardless of the tool used, Kriwiel said, the most effective data visuals are designed with the audience in mind.
+Start with a question that needs answers; and activate the senses.

 It isn’t enough to make social posts or build attractive websites.
-As marketers, we need to be able to demonstrate our effectiveness to our clients in ways in which they understand—which often corresponds to increasing their bottom line.
-At Baseline Creative we appreciate, and welcome opportunities to increase our knowledge, and in turn, ROI for our clients.
+As marketers, we need to be able to demonstrate our effectiveness to our clients.
+Specifically in ways they understand.
+Effectiveness often corresponds to increasing their bottom line.
+At Baseline Creative we appreciate and welcome new methods to increase our knowledge.
+Especially when this knowledge, in turn, increases ROI for our clients.